 It’s important to note that, unlike banks, currency brokers are not covered by the FSCS so you don’t get protection if the firm goes bust when your money is in transit.

 How to send a large amount of money to someone?

 For individual large money transfers, you can generally open an account with a currency broker in a few minutes.

-There are some fairly stringent checks that currency brokers have to do when sending large amount of money abroad so don’t be shocked if they ask for some proof of what the transaction is for.
+There are some fairly stringent checks that currency brokers have to do when sending a large amount of money abroad so don’t be shocked if they ask for some proof of what the transaction is for.

 Fortunately, most of these checks can be done online now.

 Currency brokers are required by the FCA to make some AML (anti-money laundering) ID checks that can take a couple of hours.
 Once this is done your account Should be approved and you can convert funds and transfer them abroad either online or over the phone.